 Having a good knowledge of why and how measles can be contracted should be used to navigate areas of high risk with care.
 Winter and springtime is the perfect condition for the virus to thrive.
 Hence, it is best to avoid any crowded places and areas that can increase the chances of contracting the virus.

-The measles virus is rather potent and effective and survives in the air or on a surface for a good couple of hours.
+The measles virus is rather potent and effective and survives in the air or on a surface for a good number of hours.
 That amount of time is enough for it to latch on to another person and infect them.
 Therefore, keeping objects and surfaces clean is the first line of defence.
-Washing hands after coming from outdoors, keeping all frequently used objects clean, go a long way in preventing the virus from entering in the first place.
+Washing hands after coming from outdoors, and keeping all frequently used objects clean go a long way in preventing the virus from entering in the first place.